deepqmc/deepqmc/doc/installation.rst

 Optional dependencies
 ~~~~~~~~~~~~~~~~~~~~~

-The following dependencies are used for developement and their installation must be requested explicitly, as documented below.
+The following dependencies are used for development and their installation must be requested explicitly, as documented below.

 - `black <https://github.com/psf/black>`_ formats code according to PEP 8 standard.
 - `flake8 <https://github.com/PyCQA/flake8>`_ implement style guidelines.